embl-cba/spindle3d/README.md

 ## Publication

-To cite this pluing and for a detailed documentation of the image analytical procedures, please check the following preprint / publication: **TODO**
+To cite this plugin and for a detailed documentation of the image analysis procedures, please use the following [bioRxiv preprint](https://biorxiv.org/cgi/content/short/2021.04.08.438956v1).

 ## Install